geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

    At the time of writing the latest release was:

-   * eclipse-java-indigo-win32.zip
+   * eclipse-java-indigo-SR1-win32.zip

-2. Eclipse does not provide an installer; just a directory to unzip and run.
+2. Eclipse does not provide an installer, just a directory to unzip and run.
 3. To start out with create the folder C:\\java to keep all our java development in one spot.
 4. Unzip the downloaded eclipse-java-indigo-win32.zip file to your C:\\java directory - the
    folder C:\\java\\eclipse will be created.